 Yes, advertising a finished product is much easier.
 But if you need downloads from the first day, pre-heat customers interest in the application.
 Make it visible: track mentions on social networks, promote on other platforms, talk about your application, write about it.
 Show the market why it needs your product so damn much!

 9. Not Thought of Choosing a Platform for Application

 Each platform has its pros and cons.
-The Play-market will give you more personalization but promoting the program in the App Store may be easier, and you will have to spend a lot of money on optimizing for both OSs.
+The Play Store will give you more personalization but promoting the program in the Apple App Store may be easier, and you will have to spend a lot of money on optimizing for both OSs.

 10. No ASO

 Make the icon of your application pleasant to the eye, write optimized text on the page and use high-quality screenshots as a demonstration of the interface.
 Product optimization for the app store will help it if not take off then at least slowly climb up to the top.